Aamir-Hullur/script-visualizer/README.md

 # Script Visualizer

-A modern web application that allows users to generate data visualizations from Python and R scripts.
-This project emphasizes security, performance, and user experience by executing code in isolated containers and providing a rich development environment.
-The application fetches the latest code and updates via MCP servers to ensure consistency and freshness across environments.
+A web application that allows users to generate data visualizations from Python and R scripts.
+This project emphasizes performance, and user experience by executing code in isolated docker containers and providing a rich development environment.

 ## Tech Stack